 We require a mechanism for reasoning about the relation between object identifiers, including finding those object identifiers which actually codesignate with the same entity in the world.
 When two object identifiers are hypothesized as referring to the same entity in the world, a link is created between them.
 The collection of object identifiers referring to the same entity in the world and the links between them is called an object linkage structure.
-This represents the current knowledge about the identity of the entity.

-We have separated the object identity (i.e. which entity in the world an object identifier refers to) from the object state.
-Classes provides a mechanism for specifying certain relationships between the two, by regulating the minimum state required for certain classes of object identifiers.
+We have separated the object identity (i.e. what entity in the world an object identifier refers to) from the object state.
+Classes provides a mechanism for specifying certain relationships between the two, by regulate the minimum state required for certain classes of object identifiers.
 Links provides the mechanism for describing relations between object identifiers, i.e. to reason about the identity of object identifiers.

 The object linkage structure makes it possible to model each aspect of an entity as a class and then provide the conditions for when an instance of the class should be linked to an instance of another class.
-For example, in the traffic domain we model the blobs extracted by the image processing system as separate object identifiers belonging to the class VisionObject and objects in the world as object identifiers belonging to the class WorldObject.
-We also provide a link type between these classes in order to describe the conditions for when a vision object should be hypothesized as being a world object.
+For example, in the traffic domain we model the blobs extracted by the image processing subsystems as separate object identifiers belonging to the class VisionObject and objects in the world as object identifiers belonging to the class WorldObject.
+We also provide a link type between these classes in order to describe the conditions for when a vision object should be hypothesized as being a certain world object.
 This simplifies the modeling since each aspect can be modeled separately, it also simplifies the classification, tracking and anchoring of the objects.

 To describe a collection of object identifiers representing an aspect of an object, a class is used.
 A class describes what fluent approximations all instances should have and includes four constraints, the create, add, codesignate, and maintain constraints, that regulate the membership of the class.
 If a create constraint is satisfied then a new object identifier is created and made an instance of the class.
 If the add constraint for an object identifier is satisfied then it is considered an instance of the class and it is added to the class domain.
 A codesignation constraint encodes when two objects of the class should be considered identical.
 The maintain constraint describes the conditions that always should be satisfied for all instances of a class.
 If the maintain constraint is violated the object identifier is removed from the class.
-Constraints are LTL formulas that only use the fluent approximations required by the class and link definitions.
+The maintain constraint represents the essential and invariant properties of a class.
+A constraint can be any event, but it is usually an LTL formula.
+Constraints can only use the fluent approximations that are required by a class in their definitions.